wp-plugins/13-moon-synchronometer/readme.txt

 Tested up to: WP 3.8
 Stable tag: 1.5.3License: GPLv2License URI: http://www.gnu.org/licenses/gpl-2.0.html
 == Description ==
-The 13-Moon Synchronometer is a calendar of Natural Time and harmonic measurement tool synchronized with natural order.
+The 13-Moon Synchronometer is a new calendar of Natural Time and harmonic measurement tool synchronized with natural order.
 Your site will display a harmonic Calendar, list your posts, moon, kin, and more.
 Makes a widget you can drop in a sidebar or use shortcode [thirteen-moon-calendar] in post or page to synchronize with Natural Time.

 This plugin is part of a growing series of Dreamspell plugins, designed to work on their own and together, changing together each day and when a different day is decoded.
 Check out the other plugins by [__tonyray and abmaya__](http://profiles.wordpress.org/tonyray/).